Alien 3: Home media

 Alien 3 has been released in various home video formats and packages over the years.
 The first of these were on VHS and LaserDisc, and several subsequent VHS releases were sold both singly and as boxed sets throughout the 1990s.
 A VHS boxed set titled The Alien Trilogy containing Alien 3 along with Alien and Aliens was released in facehugger-shaped carrying cases, and included some of the deleted scenes from the LaserDisc editions.
-When Alien Resurrection premiered in theaters in 1997, another boxed set of the first three films was released titled The Alien Saga, which included a Making of Alien Resurrection tape.
+In 1997, Alien 3 would premiere on a THX certified widescreen VHS release, along with its predecessors.
+When Alien Resurrection premiered in theaters that year, another boxed set of the first three films was released titled The Alien Saga, which included a Making of Alien Resurrection tape.
 A few months later, this set was re-released with the Alien Resurrection film taking the place of the making-of video.
 In 1999, Alien 3 was released on DVD, both singly and packaged with the other three Alien films as The Alien Legacy boxed set.
 This set was also released in a VHS version and would be the last VHS release of the film.
 In 2003, Alien 3 would be included in the 9-disc Alien Quadrilogy DVD set which contained two versions of the film (see below).
 The first three films were also later packaged as the Alien Triple Pack DVD set (this release was identical to the 1999 Alien Legacy set but excluding Alien Resurrection).
 Alien 3 was first released on Blu-ray in 2010, as part of the 6-disc Alien Anthology boxed set which included all of the features from the Alien Quadrilogy DVD set and more.
 The film was also released as a single Blu-ray Disc in 2011.
 Fincher was the only director from the franchise who declined to participate in the box-set releases.

-The bonus disc for Alien 3 in the 2003 Quadrilogy set includes a documentary of the film's production, that lacks Fincher's participation as clips where the director openly expresses anger and frustration with the studio were cut.
+The bonus disc for Alien 3 in the 2003 Quadrilogy set includes a documentary of the film's production that lacks Fincher's participation, as clips where the director openly expresses anger and frustration with the studio were cut.
 The documentary was originally named Wreckage and Rape after one of the tracks of Goldenthal's soundtrack, but Fox renamed it simply The Making of Alien 3.
 These clips were restored for the 2010 Blu-ray release of the Anthology set, with the integral documentary having a slightly altered version of the intended name, Wreckage and Rage.